0011235813/Oklahoma-BATHTUB/README.md

 ## License

-MIT © Oklahoma Water Resources Board, Water Quality Division
+MIT © Jordon Henderson

 ---

 ## Development

-okBATHTUB is developed by the OWRB Water Quality Division as part of the FY-24 EPA 604(b) Water Quality Planning Grant program.
+okBATHTUB is an independent open-source contribution to the water quality modeling community, developed by Jordon Henderson in a personal capacity.
+The calibration data underlying the Oklahoma-specific coefficients derives from the OWRB Lake Monitoring Program, which is publicly available.

 Coefficient recalibration is recommended when five or more new lake-years of LMP data have been added to AWQMS since the calibration date recorded in `data-raw/ok_coefficients.R`.

 Bug reports and feature requests: